Corgi border collie miniature pinscher on a snowy hike with Stella's Solutions freeze-dried raw food for dogs skin & coat immune boost

 border collie outside in winter

-SIGNS YOUR DOG IS TOO COLD
+SIGNS THAT YOUR DOG IS TOO COLD

 Regardless of breed, size, or age, your pup may indicate they are too cold or uncomfortable.
 Watch for these signs: